Praxis Precision Medicines (NASDAQ:PRAX) Now Covered by Analysts at Robert W. Baird

-Investment analysts at Robert W. Baird assumed coverage on shares of Praxis Precision Medicines (NASDAQ:PRAX – Get Free Report) in a report issued on Wednesday, Briefing.com reports.
-The firm set an “outperform” rating and a $117.00 price target on the stock.
-Robert W. Baird’s price target indicates a potential upside of 113.23% from the company’s previous close.
+Robert W. Baird began coverage on shares of Praxis Precision Medicines (NASDAQ:PRAX – Free Report) in a report issued on Wednesday morning, MarketBeat reports.
+The brokerage issued an outperform rating and a $117.00 target price on the stock.

 Praxis Precision Medicines Stock Performance

-Praxis Precision Medicines (NASDAQ:PRAX – Get Free Report) last released its quarterly earnings data on Tuesday, March 5th.
-The company reported ($2.97) EPS for the quarter, topping analysts’ consensus estimates of ($3.05) by $0.08.
-The business had revenue of $0.52 million during the quarter, compared to the consensus estimate of $0.30 million.
+Praxis Precision Medicines (NASDAQ:PRAX – Get Free Report) last released its earnings results on Tuesday, March 5th.
+The company reported ($2.97) EPS for the quarter, beating analysts’ consensus estimates of ($3.05) by $0.08.
 Praxis Precision Medicines had a negative return on equity of 151.02% and a negative net margin of 5,037.88%.
-As a group, sell-side analysts expect that Praxis Precision Medicines will post -8.64 earnings per share for the current fiscal year.
+The business had revenue of $0.52 million for the quarter, compared to analysts’ expectations of $0.30 million.
+On average, equities research analysts expect that Praxis Precision Medicines will post -8.64 EPS for the current fiscal year.

 Institutional Trading of Praxis Precision Medicines

-Several large investors have recently bought and sold shares of PRAX.
-Simplex Trading LLC acquired a new position in shares of Praxis Precision Medicines during the fourth quarter worth $31,000.
-Jump Financial LLC purchased a new stake in Praxis Precision Medicines during the 3rd quarter worth $56,000.
-Connor Clark & Lunn Investment Management Ltd. lifted its holdings in Praxis Precision Medicines by 45.0% in the 3rd quarter.
-Connor Clark & Lunn Investment Management Ltd. now owns 56,130 shares of the company’s stock worth $96,000 after buying an additional 17,428 shares in the last quarter.
-Bank of New York Mellon Corp boosted its position in Praxis Precision Medicines by 409.5% in the 3rd quarter.
-Bank of New York Mellon Corp now owns 75,077 shares of the company’s stock valued at $128,000 after buying an additional 60,342 shares during the last quarter.
-Finally, Citigroup Inc. boosted its position in Praxis Precision Medicines by 44,585.5% in the 3rd quarter.
-Citigroup Inc. now owns 83,115 shares of the company’s stock valued at $142,000 after buying an additional 82,929 shares during the last quarter.
-Institutional investors and hedge funds own 67.84% of the company’s stock.
+Large investors have recently modified their holdings of the business.
+Simplex Trading LLC bought a new stake in shares of Praxis Precision Medicines during the 4th quarter valued at about $31,000.
+Jump Financial LLC bought a new stake in Praxis Precision Medicines during the 3rd quarter valued at approximately $56,000.
+Connor Clark & Lunn Investment Management Ltd. grew its holdings in shares of Praxis Precision Medicines by 45.0% during the 3rd quarter.
+Connor Clark & Lunn Investment Management Ltd. now owns 56,130 shares of the company’s stock worth $96,000 after acquiring an additional 17,428 shares during the period.
+Bank of New York Mellon Corp raised its position in shares of Praxis Precision Medicines by 409.5% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 75,077 shares of the company’s stock worth $128,000 after acquiring an additional 60,342 shares in the last quarter.
+Finally, Citigroup Inc. lifted its stake in shares of Praxis Precision Medicines by 44,585.5% in the 3rd quarter.
+Citigroup Inc. now owns 83,115 shares of the company’s stock valued at $142,000 after purchasing an additional 82,929 shares during the period.
+67.84% of the stock is owned by institutional investors.

 Praxis Precision Medicines, Inc, a clinical-stage biopharmaceutical company, engages in the development of therapies for central nervous system disorders characterized by neuronal excitation-inhibition imbalance.
 It is developing ulixacaltamide, a small molecule inhibitor of T-type calcium channels that is in Phase III clinical trial for the treatment of essential tremor; PRAX-562 for the treatment of pediatric patients with developmental and epileptic encephalopathies (DEE); and PRAX-628 to treat focal epilepsy.